oskarflygare/quartz/content/blog/Developing an appreciation for the process of research.md

 I used to not enjoy it and see writing purely as a means to an end, but more recently I've come to appreciate writing itself.
 One annoying thing after reading articles with good writing is that your writing will never match those standards, but [[Persistent effort will lead you to do work in line with your taste]].
 ### Writing to sharpen my thinking
-Writing is the best way to put your thoughts to the test.
+[[When you write about a subject you see your own gaps in knowledge]].
 What seemed brilliant and fully thought out in your head will fall apart once you put it in writing, and this is good!
 ### Writing to generate ideas
 Writing is also what makes it possible to gain new insights and connect ideas to each other.
 ### Writing to convince and collaborate
 Writing is the way through which most collaboration happens.
-Being able to communicate well in text means more influence and success, most directly through a higher acceptance rate of your articles and grant proposals, but also in reducing the risk of being misunderstood by collaborators and slowing down a project's progress.
+Being able to communicate well in text means more influence and success, most directly through a higher acceptance rate of your articles and grant proposals, but also in reducing the risk of being misunderstood by collaborators and slowing down a project's progress. [[If you write simply you cannot hide lack of ideas behind complicated words]].
 ## Analyses
 The statistical analysis is the sharp tip of the empirical research process.
 It's what everything boils down to, where you get to see if the brilliant idea held up or not.
 Lack of time or expertise to do statistical analyses is also the most common bottleneck in my research environment, so it's a particularly valuable process to invest time in.